All insights

 Target current clients who use services sporadically, every couple of months.
 They represent the easiest conversion path since they already trust your work.

-Frame the retainer as an opportunity to address their ongoing business needs strategically rather than reactively.
+Frame the retainer as a way to handle their ongoing needs ahead of time rather than reactively.

 2. Sell Value, Not Hours